Hzzone/AdaTrans/README.md

 We additionally support (1) Segmenting the faces to preserve the background (2) Paste to input images for in-the-wild editing (3) Showing the facial attributes.
 The first result is the reconstructed face by E4E encoder.

 Note that face align consumes the most costs in the current version~(dlib like FFHQ dataset).
 One may opt to MTCNN and so on for faster speed.

+2023.7.29: add support for CPU.
+I have tested on my mac.
+Using specified GPU device: `export CUDA_VISIBLE_DEVICES=DEVICE_INDEX`.

 **We appreciate for any citations or stars if you found this work is helpful**